OpenNebula/docs/source/advanced_components/ddc/reference/provision/driver/packet.rst

 Example
 =======

-Example of minimal Packet provision template:
+Example of a minimal Packet provision template:

 .. code::